Listed below are some of our most commonly asked questions.

 If you have a question that’s not listed below, please feel free to contact us with the form at the bottom of this page.

-We guide in Glacier National Park from mid-December through March, and year-round in Kootenai National Forest, Flathead National Forest and the Stillwater State Forest.
+We guide in Glacier National Park from mid-December through March, and year-round in Kootenai National Forest and Flathead National Forest.

 **Due to weather and permitting, our trip options are very limited in the months of April and November.